urban-stack/OpenZoning/data-standard/schema/README.md

 Information in the district files is formatted per three nested schemas: 1. the **district file schema**, which internally references the 2. **constraints application schema**, which, in turn, internally references the 3. **constraints values schema**.

 1. **districts file schema**
-The *districts file schema* is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.
+The **districts file schema** is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.
-* district
+* *district*
-  * identifier [required] (type: string, value: can be the code-specified abbreviation of any zoning district)
+  * *identifier* [required] (type: string, value: can be the code-specified abbreviation of any zoning district)
-  * name [required] (type: string, value: the full name of the zoning district, as specified in the zoning code)
+  * *name* [required] (type: string, value: the full name of the zoning district, as specified in the zoning code)
-* author [required] (type: string, value: the name of the author who created the file, optionally accompanied by their organization and/or affiliation)
+* *author* [required] (type: string, value: the name of the author who created the file, optionally accompanied by their organization and/or affiliation)
-* date created [required] (type: date, value: the date the file was created)
+* *date created* [required] (type: date, value: the date the file was created)
-* last updated [required] (type: a 2-dimensional array (type_1: date, value: the date of the last time the file was edited, type_2: string, value: the name of the author who created the file, optionally accompanied by their organization and/or affiliation)
+* *last updated* [required] (type: a 2-dimensional array (type_1: date, value: the date of the last time the file was edited, type_2: string, value: the name of the author who created the file, optionally accompanied by their organization and/or affiliation)
+* *constraints* [required] (type: an array of objects)
+  * (objects formatted according to the **constraints application schema**)

 2. *constraints application schema*
 The *constraints application schema* is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.